open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 * Select "Squash Merge"
 * **Remove all of the commit messages in the extended description, and make sure the commit title is clear and short.**
 * Include “(fixes #IssueNumber)” in the title so it will automatically close the issue.
-  * If you forget to add keyword, go to the issue and manually close it and link to the original pull request.
+  * If you forget to add a keyword, go to the issue and manually close it and link to the original pull request.
   * An example of good commit title is: "update vi-configuration.md (fix #1530) (#1557)", where "1530" is the issue number and "1557" is pull request number.
   * Read more about [closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).